simonw/sqlite-generate/README.md

     sqlite-generate data.db --columns=20 --fks=5,15

+To configure [SQLite full-text search](https://www.sqlite.org/fts5.html) for all columns of type text, use `--fts`:

+    sqlite-generate data.db --fts

+This will use FTS5 by default.
+To use [FTS4](https://www.sqlite.org/fts3.html) instead, use `--fts4`.

 ## Development

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment: